fantonglang/go-mobile-automation-examples/README.md

 ```
 If you start a background process, you don't need the phone to connect with your PC/macos.
 Note that you can transfer your linux shell knowledge to using the adb shell.

+## Examples
+[This](./douyin-luo-live) is a working example.
+Read the comments in main.go carefully.
+This helps to resolve all dependencies and environment requirements before you start.
+The comments also give the commands for compilation, deployment, and execution.

 # APIS

 **[Connect to a device](#connect-to-a-device)**